Sup Doc – The #1 Podcast About Documentaries

-The guests are as varied as the documentaries they cover: Dana Gould and Some Kind Of Monster, Todd Glass about Religulous, Wayne Federman recaping Crumb and The Zen Diaries of Garry Shandling, Megan Koester and Weiner, the band Yacht about Tickled, Jamie DeWolf, great grandson of L. Ron Hubbard, about Going Clear: Scientology and the Prison of Belief; William Hutson, co-composer of the soundtrack to Room 237; Maximum Fun/Bullseye’s Jesse Thorn about Errol Morris’ Fast Cheap and Out Of Control; Brent Hodge the director of I Am Chris Farley, comedians Amy Miller, Henry Phillips, Wayne Lederman and many more!
+Their guests are as varied as the documentaries they cover: Dana Gould and Some Kind Of Monster, Todd Glass about Religulous, Wayne Federman recaping Crumb and The Zen Diaries of Garry Shandling, Megan Koester and Weiner, the band Yacht about Tickled, Jamie DeWolf, great grandson of L. Ron Hubbard, about Going Clear: Scientology and the Prison of Belief, Maximum Fun/Bullseye’s Jesse Thorn about Errol Morris’ Fast Cheap and Out Of Control plus rising comedy stars like Amy Miller, David Gborie, Ryan Singer, Josh Fadem, Mike Drucker, Kate Willett and many more!

 George Chen is a writer and comedian who has performed at SF Sketchfest, Put Your Hands Together, Huebel and Scheer’s Crash Test, The Porchlight Storytelling Series, and SFMoMA.
 Starting out in the Bay Area comedy scene, he’s appeared on HBO’s Looking and Viceland’s Flophouse.
-He also ran The Cynic Cave and helped build the EquiTable app.
-He helps run Giant Robot Comedy Night and Night Comedy in Los Angeles.
+George ran The Cynic Cave and helped build the EquiTable app.
+He helped run Giant Robot Comedy Night and Night Comedy in Los Angeles.
 In addition to playing in some defunct cult bands he runs a record label.
 He and his wife have an orange cat.